KevinBeeson/CMCL_technical_test/README.md

 # UK Flood Monitoring Data Analysis

 ## Overview
-This project fetches and analyzes flood monitoring data from the UK Environment Agency's API.
-Users can select a station, filter data for the last 24 hours, and visualize the measurements.
+This project fetches and analyses flood monitoring data from the UK Environment Agency's API.
+Users can select a station, filter data for the last 24 hours, and visualise the measurements.

 ## API source
 API Source